Asian Babes: Controversy

 The publication of Asian Babes caused controversy in the British Asian community.
 Models came into conflict with their families and boycotts were organised against newsagents selling the magazine.

-Desmond's ownership of a company that published pornographic magazines was often criticized and frequently used to bolster criticism of his business practices.
-Yasmin Alibhai-Brown, a columnist for The Independent newspaper in London, England, characterized Desmond as "the seedy porn baron who gives this nation Mega Boobs and Asian Babes and other yuck and muck".
-The column criticized the way in which Desmond had made use of the Daily Express; Alibhai-Brown's column was not focused on Desmond's publishing activities with regard to pornography.
+Desmond's ownership of a company that published pornographic magazines was often criticised and frequently used to bolster criticism of his business practices.
+Yasmin Alibhai-Brown, a columnist for The Independent newspaper in London, England, characterised Desmond as "the seedy porn baron who gives this nation Mega Boobs and Asian Babes and other yuck and muck".
+The column criticised the way in which Desmond had made use of the Daily Express; Alibhai-Brown's column was not focused on Desmond's publishing activities with regard to pornography.
 She went on to say: "Actually, I am less bothered about the porn mags than many....
 I made myself look at Asian Babes and it is true that the 'babes' themselves look exceedingly full of life, not pushed into any of the poses".

 Information about Desmond's ownership of the company that published Asian Babes and other adult magazines was included in a BBC Online 2004 profile which described the controversy surrounding his ownership of a "top-shelf" (pornographic) magazine business at the same time he was attempting to purchase The Daily Telegraph.